Frequently Asked Questions (FAQs)

 What’s the format of the workshop (lecture, Q&A, breakout sessions, etc.)?

-The moderators will be designing each session to be slightly different, but they will all have some interactive component.
+The moderators will be designing each session to be slightly different, but we will aim for all workshops to have an interactive component.

 Will there be a certificate of completion or any recognition for attending?

-No. There will not be any official certificate of completion for attending sessions.
+No. There will not be any official certificate of completion for attending our workshop sessions.
+Students who participate in the undergraduate research training and successfully complete the course will be awarded an electronic certificate of completion.

 I am having technical difficulties.
 Who should I contact?